tiagomanunes/mdfindings2reptor/docs/compatibility.md

 #### CWE field
 The CWE field is currently not set by the script on any of these templates.
 This may (or may not) come in the future.

-### NOT compatible
-To be explicit, the CDSA template has a completely different finding structure, so the script is currently not compatible.
+### Compatible via `--custom-fields`
+The **CDSA** template has a completely different finding structure.
+You can still use this tool by using specific headings and using the `--custom-fields` flag.
+[See the docs for a template you can use](cdsa_finding.md).

 ## OffSec certification report templates
-The script is not currently compatible with any of the OffSec templates.

-**OSCP** compatibility is a Work In Progress.

-Other templates may (or may not) follow after that.
+The **OSCP** template has a different finding structure.
+You can still use this tool by using specific headings and using the `--custom-fields` flag.
+[See the docs for a template you can use](cdsa_finding.md).

+I've personally tested this with my own report, which I cannot say for any other of the OffSec templates.
+But the custom field approach probably works for those too.
+Finding the right headings in [SysReptor's templates](https://github.com/Syslifters/sysreptor/blob/main/demo_data/offsec-designs/) will be up to you (look for `[[finding_fields]]`).

 ## Any other report templates
-Probably not compatible, unless they have a similar finding structure to Hack The Box's.
-Feel free to point me in their direction for a closer look.
+Probably not "natively" compatible, unless they have a similar finding structure to Hack The Box's offensive certs, but probably compatible using the `--custom-fields` flag.
+Check out the [CDSA](cdsa_finding.md) and [OSCP](oscp_finding.md) examples of what that would look like.

 ## Disclaimer: "compatibility" versus "support"
 Words are important, so I was careful not to say "supported".